Can The Body Heal Itself?

 Lack of Exercise: An exercise routine is essential for everyone’s health and well-being.
 A sedentary lifestyle is one of the fastest ways the body falls apart.
 It doesn’t have to be strenuous, aerobic exercise.
 Even something as simple as going for a walk can have incredible healing power.
 That’s because it stimulates your blood flow, thus meaning it combats heart disease and improves heart rate.
 It brings oxygen and nutrients to your cells while carrying toxins away.
 It helps you burn calories, sleep better, and improves your overall mindset while reducing any emotional stress you may be feeling.

 Free radicals are another important factor in poor health.
 They play an important role in eliminating waste from damage inside the cell.
 However, inflammation, stress, and infection increase free radical production.
 When your body produces too many free radicals, it results in oxidative stress which causes disease and damages cells and DNA.
+In the same vein (pun intended) you can look into DNA activation symptoms and benefits.

 Stem Cells: After a while, when our stem cells get worn out, our body becomes less able to heal itself and regenerate.
 With time, their ability to replicate and regenerate new tissue becomes more and more difficult.
 Scientists are still researching why stem cell numbers and efficiency decreases with age.
 Many believe stem cells are the key to longevity and longer life spans.